In April 2000, Lundbeck Pharmaceuticals was awarded contracts for the construction of a bulk pharmaceutical facility in Seal Sands, Teesside, UK.

 Lundbeck Pharmaceuticals is the UK subsidiary of H Lundbeck of Denmark.

-In 2008 the production site at Seal Sands was closed for developing an optimised production process.
-Instead of having three factories, Lundbeck consolidated its in-house active pharmaceutical ingredients production at two factories in Italy and Denmark.
+In 2008, the production site at Seal Sands was closed for developing an optimised production process.
+Instead of having three factories, Lundbeck consolidated its in-house active pharmaceutical ingredients (API) production at two factories in Italy and Denmark.

 Production at the Seal Sand manufacturing facility was partly shifted to Lundbeck’s manufacturing plants in Italy and Denmark.

-in July 2011, after being closed for nearly three years, the Seal Sands plant was acquired by Norwegian Trygg Pharma for $22m (£14m) .
 Trygg Pharma is jointly owned by Oslo-based Aker Biomarine and US-based private equity firm Lindsay Goldberg.
-More than 65 people lost their jobs when the plant was shutdown in 2008.
-The acquisition will initially create around 25 jobs.
+More than 65 people lost their jobs when the plant was shut down in 2008 and the acquisition will initially create around 25 jobs.
 Trygg Pharma is committed to expanding the facility in future.

 Escitalopram synthesis facility contractors and construction

-Shepherd Engineering Services was awarded the contract for mechanical and electrical design and installation (a contract worth £2.5m).
+Shepherd Engineering Services was awarded a £2.5m contract for mechanical and electrical design and installation.
 The simulated moving bed unit was designed, constructed and installed by Novasep of Nancy in France.
 Foster Wheeler was required to complete operational qualification of the plant within 20 months.

 One production building housed 15 reactors, 17 receivers and two filter driers.
 The other process building contained the largest simulated moving bed chromatographic separation unit manufactured for pharmaceutical separations, the Lico Sep 6-800, which consists of six 800mm internal diameter columns.